 Race or races with which the student primarily identifies as indicated by the student or the parent/guardian.

 Students who satisfied the requirements for a Regents or local diploma by passing a Regents math assessment or an Department Approved Alternative assessment in math (after completing a course in the subject) as their +1.
+Prior to SY 2017-18, the two STEM pathways were combined into one code called "STEM."
+Some students who graduated earlier may display in the downloadable file with this code.

 Students who satisfied the requirements for a Regents of local diploma by passing a Regents science assessment or a Department Approved Alternative assessment in science (after completing a course in the subject) as their +1.
+Prior to SY 2017-18, the two STEM pathways were combined into one code called "STEM."
+Some students who graduated earlier may display in the downloadable file with this code.